 An FTA between the EU and India can help eliminate existing barriers to trade and give fresh impetus to our bilateral cooperation.
 India’s population is the second-

 largest in the world, making the country a very important trading partner for German businesses.
 The Federal Government and the European Commission do, however, insist that any agreement must be comprehensive and ambitious.

 Whilst negotiations for an FTA began as early as 2007, stark differences in expectations on both sides have resulted in these talks having been stalled since 2012.

-The trade section of the EU’s Association Agreement with entered into force provisionally at the end of 2013.
+The trade section of the EU’s Association Agreement with Central America entered into force provisionally at the end of 2013.
 The association agreement between the EU and Central America marks the first time that the EU has concluded such an agreement with an entire region.
 Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama are all involved in the agreement.
-The EU’s plurilateral agreement with entered into force provisionally in 2013.
+The EU’s plurilateral agreement with Columbia and Peru entered into force provisionally in 2013.
 Ecuador acceded to the agreement in January 2017.